CailleauThierry/PowerShell_to_Python/README.md

     "python.pythonPath": "C:\\ProgramData\\Anaconda3\\python.exe"
 }

-Which I need to modify to
+Which I need to modify to:

 {
     "python.pythonPath": "C:\\ProgramData\\Anaconda3\\python370.exe"
 }

-Running the first Case1.py with cmd.ee (earlier attempt) in this repository returns this (note: I edited the mistake I made and I am only showing what it should have retruned to start with):
+Running the first Case1.py with cmd.ee (earlier attempt) in this repository returns this (note: I edited the mistake I made and I am only showing what it should have returned to start with):

 -----------------